From Features to Actions: Explainability in Traditional and Agentic AI Systems: Results and Analysis

-\paragraph{Failure-mode prevalence.} A rubric \textit{flag} indicates that a violation was detected for that run (i.e., the constraint was not satisfied).
+\textit{Failure-mode prevalence.} A rubric \textit{flag} indicates that a violation was detected for that run (i.e., the constraint was not satisfied).
 Table~\ref{tab:failure_prevalence} reports how often each rubric violation appears in failed vs.\ successful runs.
 In \textsc{TAU-bench Airline}, failures are most strongly associated with \textit{State Tracking Consistency} ($\Delta = 0.333$, Ratio $= 2.7\times$), suggesting breakdowns that accumulate over long trajectories.
 In \textsc{AssistantBench}, \textit{Tool Choice Accuracy} stands out as a sparse but decisive failure mode that appears only in unsuccessful runs (Ratio $= \infty$).

-\paragraph{Reliability correlates.} Table~\ref{tab:reliability_correlates} measures predictive strength by comparing success rates when a violation is present vs.\ absent.
+\textit{Reliability correlates.} Table~\ref{tab:reliability_correlates} measures predictive strength by comparing success rates when a violation is present vs.\ absent.
 In \textsc{TAU-bench Airline}, \textit{State Tracking Consistency} is the clearest predictor of failure (RR $= 0.51$), with success dropping by 36 percentage points when violated.
 This suggests that state drift accumulates silently until it causes irrecoverable errors.
 Interestingly, \textit{Tool Correctness} correlates positively with success (RR $= 1.24$), suggesting it captures minor, recoverable issues rather than fatal errors, as agents that trigger this flag may actually be attempting more complex tool interactions.
 In \textsc{AssistantBench}, most rubrics have limited predictive value due to the low-success regime, but \textit{Tool Choice Accuracy} and \textit{Plan Adherence} violations correspond to zero success (RR $= 0.00$), indicating these are hard blockers in web-based tasks.
+The MEP framework also enables localization of plan failures by linking rubric violations to specific reasoning steps, tool invocations, and intermediate execution states within the trajectory.

-\paragraph{Key finding (agentic).} Trace-level rubrics reveal \textit{how} failures unfold: \textsc{TAU-bench Airline} failures reflect gradual trajectory degradation (especially state inconsistency), whereas \textsc{AssistantBench} failures are driven by sparse but decisive mistakes.
+\textbf{Key finding (agentic).} Trace-level rubrics reveal \textit{how} failures unfold: \textsc{TAU-bench Airline} failures reflect gradual trajectory degradation (especially state inconsistency), whereas \textsc{AssistantBench} failures are driven by sparse but decisive mistakes.
 This explains why accuracy alone does not capture agent reliability.